 Biomass estimates for each taxon will be obtained using mean adult sizes determined during the analysis of the 2007 zooplankton samples (Golder 2008a) and length-weight regression equations developed by Malley et al. (1989).
 Additional measurements will be made on newly encountered species and to validate consistency of adult sizes.
-Biomass of non-planktonic species that can be found in zooplankton samples (e.g., Lepidurus couesii, incidental Chironomus species larvae and unidentified caddisfly Trichoptera larvae) will not be determined.
+Biomass of non-planktonic species that can be found in zooplankton samples (e.g., Lepidurus couesii, incidental Chironomidae and Trichoptera larvae) will not be determined.